-In terms of Internet data, most of France is covered by 3G Internet connection, and bigger cities have 4G coverage available.
-As it is still developing, coverage for 4G does vary slightly by provider, with Free Mobile slightly behind the other main mobile providers for 4G coverage.
+In terms of Internet data, most of France is covered by a 3G Internet connection, and bigger cities have 4G coverage available.
+As it is still developing, coverage for 4G does vary slightly by the provider, with Free Mobile slightly behind the other main mobile providers for 4G coverage.

 Bring Your Own Phone or Buy One in France?

 The Basics: SIM Cards & Cell Phone Compatibility in France

 Depending on where you are coming from, you may need to unlock (débloquer) your foreign phone to be able to use it in France with a French SIM card (carte SIM).
 Mobile devices in France operate on a GSM network, so if your phone is not GSM-compatible, it may not work in France.

 If you have not yet arrived in France, it is a good idea to go to your current provider and ask them to unlock it for France.
 You may also be able to have your phone unlocked online, or at a specialised mobile phone shop.
 Depending on where you are coming from, unlocking your phone in France may cost anywhere from 20 to 100 Euros.

 You have a few options for buying a phone in France.
 Depending on the plan, you may be able to purchase a phone through your mobile phone service provider, either online or at one of their retail boutiques.
 You can also buy a phone in a large retail chain (such as Carrefour or Auchan), or a retailer that specialises in electronics (FNAC, Darty, Boulanger...).
 La Poste Mobile also sells mobile phones.